makersacademy/rps-challenge/README.md

 Built in Ruby and HTML and tested using Capybara and rspec.

+The app itself is split into an MVC model and so if anything needs to be changed in the logic then please go to rps.rb.

 To access run rackup in the directory (/rps-challenge) and then go to http://localhost:9292.

 Enter a name and follow the instructions.

 Have a good time!

 Instructions